osamaashraf6/Space-X-React-Group/README.md

 # 📖 [Space X] <a name="about-project"></a>

-- A web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.👌
+- A Space-X-React-Group app built with React, Redux, CSS, and HTML.
+Users can view information about the latest Space-X launches, rockets, and missions.
+The app also features a search function, allowing users to search for information about specific launches, rockets, or missions.👌